chippyash/simple-accounts-3/docs/Test-Contract.md

 *  ✓ Basic construction sets an empty note on the transaction
 *  ✓ Basic construction sets date for today on the transaction
 *  ✓ You can set an optional note on construction
+*  ✓ You can set an optional source on construction
 *  ✓ You can set an optional reference on construction
 *  ✓ You can set an optional date on construction
 *  ✓ Constructing a transaction does not set its id